 An employee should report claims of harassment, including making a confidential report, to any of the following: his/her immediate supervisor, the Building Principal, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.
 Employees may also report claims using Board policy 2:260, Uniform Grievance Procedure.
-If a claim is reported using Board policy 2:260, then the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy.
+If a claim is reported using Board policy 2:260, then the Complaint Manager shall process and review the claim according to that policy, in addition to any response required by this policy.

-The Superintendent shall insert into this policy the names, addresses, and telephone numbers of the

-District's current Nondiscrimination Coordinator and Complaint Managers.
+The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.
+The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.